CEG-TU-Delft/africarain-docs/docs/source/access.rst

 Access ARP data using Python
 ----------------------------

 This is an example of how to access data from the Africa Rain THREDDS server using Python.
 This relies on the netCDF4 library, a powerful library for working with netCDF data in general.
+This example uses a dummy dataset, which endpoint is ``https://africarain.ceg.tudelft.nl:9010/thredds/dodsC/demos/demo.nc``

 .. code-block:: python